sibercat/Conan_Exiles_Database_Analyzer/README.md

 - Check that file names match exactly
 - Verify Python can import the modules

+**High "Deleted Characters" count**
+- This is normal!
+The number represents character IDs, not unique players
+- Includes character respawns, resets, and server maintenance operations
+- Use the orphaned items analysis to understand the real impact

 **Performance Issues**
 - Large databases (1GB+) may take several minutes to analyze
 - Close other applications to free up memory